AWS GuardDuty

 Type a user name into the User details field, then click Next.

 Select your desired permissions under Permissions options.
 It is suggested to link directly to your created policy.
-Please refer to Creating Policy for more detailed information.
+Refer to Creating Policy for more detailed information.

-Alternatively, you may create a role with your desired permissions.
-Please refer to Adding a Role and Trusted Entities for creating user roles.
+Alternatively, create a role with the desired permissions.
+Refer to Adding a Role and Trusted Entities for creating user roles.
 Once the role is created, it is not required to assign the role directly to the user.
-Instead, you can assign the role through the D3 connection or D3 commands.
-Please refer to AssumeRole - AWS Security Token Service for more details.Then click Next.
+Instead, assign the role through the D3 connection or D3 commands.
+Refer to AssumeRole - AWS Security Token Service for details.Then click Next.

-Find the user you just created.
+Find the created user.
 Copy the User ARN.

 Adding a Role and Trusted Entities